“The only way to get really good at something is to be really bad at it first.”

 Practical Steps for Embracing the Messy Start

-First, focus on the process, not the outcome.
+Focus on the process, not the outcome.
 Set small, achievable goals based on effort.
 For example, instead of aiming to “write a perfect chapter,” aim to “write for 30 minutes every day.”
 This lowers the stakes and makes the task less intimidating.
 It shifts your focus from a daunting final product to a manageable daily action.
 Consistency builds skill far more effectively than sporadic bursts of high-pressure effort.

-Additionally, you should celebrate your small wins.
+Additionally, celebrate your small wins.
 Did you practice guitar for 15 minutes?
 That is a victory.
 Did you learn three new words in a foreign language?
 Acknowledge that progress.
 Celebrating these tiny milestones releases dopamine, which reinforces the habit and motivates you to continue.
 It helps you appreciate the journey itself, rather than fixating on the distant destination of mastery.
 Documenting your progress in a journal can also provide a powerful visual reminder of how far you have come over time.
 St. Vincent (Annie Clark) – Official Biography and Career Overview

 Learning From Those Who Started Badly

 History is filled with examples of successful people who had humble beginnings.
 Their stories remind us that starting badly is a prerequisite for finishing well.
 For instance, Michael Jordan was famously cut from his high school varsity basketball team.
 This rejection fueled his determination.
 He spent his mornings practicing before school, eventually becoming one of the greatest basketball players of all time.
 His initial “failure” was a catalyst, not a conclusion.
-St. Vincent (Annie Clark) – Official Artist Biography

 Your Invitation to Begin